jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/README.md

 Getting Started

-1. Install the JFrog IntelliJ IDEA Plugin via the Plugins tab in the IDE settings, or in [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/9834-jfrog).
+1. Install the JFrog Plugin via the Plugins tab in the IDE settings, or in [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/9834-jfrog).
 2. [Connect the plugin to your JFrog environment](broken-reference).
 3. [Start](broken-reference) using the plugin.